-BTEC Extended Certificate in Business (Level 2)
+BTEC Extended Certificate in Business

-The BTEC Level 2 Extended Certificate in Business will develop and enhance your understanding of business functional areas and the which they operate.
-This will world today.
+The BTEC Level 2 Extended skills, knowledge and understanding of business functional areas and the external environment within which they operate.
+This will way that is relevant to the work world today.

-The qualification can run and English, enabling you to during this period of transition and develop the skills and attributes to be a successful
+and English, enabling you to gain a further qualification and develop the skills and attributes to be a successful